tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que36)
 ### Can I record the audio of a TRTC call and save the recording file locally?
 Yes.
-You can call `startAudioRecording` to record all the audio of a call, including that of the local user, remote users and the background music, into a single file in the format of PCM, WAV, or AAC.
+You can call `startAudioRecording` to record all audios of a call, including that of the local user, remote users and the background music, into a single file in the format of PCM, WAV, or AAC.

 [](id:que37)
 ### Can I record the video of a TRTC call into a file?
 TRTC supports audio/video recording on a local server.
 To use this feature, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for the SDK and instructions.
+You can also use the on-cloud recording feature to record videos.

 [](id:que38)
-### Does TRTC support floating windows (like those in WeChat) or switching between the big and small images?
+### Does TRTC support floating windows (like those in WeChat) or big/small window switch?
 These features are part of UI design, for which the TRTC SDK sets no restrictions.
-The official demo provides sample code for image floating and the grid layout and supports floating windows, switching between big and small images, and dragging images.
-For more information, see the [official demo](https://github.com/tencentyun/TRTCSDK).
+Our official demo provides sample code for image overlaying and the grid layout and supports floating windows, big/small window switch, and window dragging.
+For more information, see the [TUICalling demo](https://github.com/tencentyun/TUICalling).

 [](id:que39)
 ### How do I make an audio-only call in TRTC?
 TRTC does not use separate channels for audio and video.
-You can make an audio-only call by calling only `startLocalAudio` but not `startLocalPreview.
+You can make an audio-only call by calling only `startLocalAudio` and not `startLocalPreview.

 [](id:que40)
-### How do I enable relayed push and recording for an audio-only call in TRTC?
+### How do I enable relay to CDN and recording for an audio-only call in TRTC?
-- In TRTC SDK below version 6.9, you need to construct `json{\"Str_uc_params\":{\"pure_audio_push_mod\":1}}` and pass it in `TRTCParams.businessInfo` during room entry. `1` means relayed push, and `2` means relayed push and recording.
+- In TRTC SDK earlier than v6.9, you need to construct `json{\"Str_uc_params\":{\"pure_audio_push_mod\":1}}` and pass it in `TRTCParams.businessInfo` during room entry. `1` means relay to CDN, and `2` means relay to CDN and recording.
-- In TRTC SDK 6.9 or above, just set the scene parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom` during room entry.
+- In TRTC SDK 6.9 or later, just set the scene parameter to `TRTCAppSceneAudioCall` or `TRTCAppSceneVoiceChatRoom` during room entry.

 [](id:que41)
 ### Can I kick a user out, forbid a user to speak, or mute a user in a TRTC room?